Energy and Thermodynamics

 Definition of Entropy

-Our discussion of entropy shall pertain to physical entropyrather than information entropy.
+Our discussion of entropy shall pertain to physical entropy rather than information entropy.
 The two concepts are related but differ in ways that are beyond this discussion.

 A rough rule of thumb is that entropy is what increases in real life systems when heat flows, pressures equalize or substances become more mixed.
 For example, when you let the air out of a tire or balloon, and you hear the hiss as the compressed air escapes, entropy is increasing.